AltspaceVR/AltspaceSDK-wiki/Cursor-Effect-Plugins.md

 Cursor Effect Plugins may be used with the [[CursorEvents]] manager.
 Just "plugin" the effects below to add interactive behaviors to your app objects.

+Since you only need to create the instance, than add it to an object using `CursorEvents.addEffect` in most cases only the constructors are listed below.

 ### ColorHighlightEffect

 Simple effect that changes the color of an object on "hover over", and reverts back to the original color on "hover out" (holocursorenter / holocursorleave events).
 You can select the highlight color by passing it as an argument to the constructor, if not a default highlight color is used.

+ColorHighlightEffect( parameters )
+* (optional) parameters {object} - properties to configure color settings
+    * color {THREE.Color} - highlight color to use; defaults to yellow: THREE.Color(1, 1, 0)

 ### DragEffect